ConorWarrilow/Academic-Success-Analysis/readme.md

 </div>
 </details>

-Some features such as previous qualification (grade) and admission grade fit well, with r^2 = 0.98 for both.
-This isn't the case for many other features and they may benefit from transformations.
-Another ting to note is the abundance of zero-inflated features.
-We can create a binary indicator for each of these features which may assist our model.
+Some features such as previous qualification (grade) and admission grade already fit well, with r^2 = 0.98 for both.
+This isn't the case for many other features however and they may benefit from transformations.
+Another thing to note is the abundance of zero-inflated features.
+We can create a binary indicator for each of these which may assist our model.

-For the sake of time, a quic kscript was written to assess a range of transformations on our numeric features, but excluding both boolean features and features to be later encoded.
+For the sake of time, a quick script was written to assess a range of transformations on selected numeric features, which excluded both boolean features and features to be later encoded.

-**Note:** Some transformations require non-negative or strictly ppsitive input values.
+**Note:** Some transformations require non-negative or strictly positive input values.
 A filter was applied to ensure transformations were only used where approprate.
-While each row appears to contain a transformation value, some of these values are simply a result of no transformation being applied.
+While each row appears to contain a transformation value, some of these values are simply a placeholder, where no transformation has been applied.

 The results were as follows: